 If Chapman were to summarize what “bad” or inefficient form looks like, it’d be “a lack of rigidity through the trunk, a lot of unnecessary twisting while running and foot strikes being way too far in front of the body’s center of mass,” he said.

 It’s normal to see different running forms because everyone has different anatomical makeup, but there are a few key principles to achieving proper running form — whether you’re someone who loves to sprint or someone who prefers to run for longer distances.

 What is the proper running form for sprinters?

 To better understand what good running form looks like for sprinters, Chapman breaks down what the mechanics should look like from head to toe.

-"With the trunk, I think that you need to see some stability and some integrity.
-I think that you'll see a lot of lateral movement, moving side to side with the upper body, which for me as a coach tells me that A, we either have some instability through the obliques, which are the side abdominals, or you have some instability through the hips", Chapman said.
+“With the trunk, I think that you need to see some stability and some integrity.
+I think that you’ll see a lot of lateral movement, moving side-to-side with the upper body, which for me, as a coach, tells me that A, we either have some instability through the obliques, which is the side abdominals, or you have some instability through the hips,” Chapman said.

-If you're a sprinter, you may have heard that your arms should be at 90-degree angles as you run.
-While this is true, it's a snapshot of your form, Chapman said.
-"When you're looking at your arms, the arms are supposed to mimic the legs.
-Your legs are at 90 degrees at one moment in the stride, so therefore the arms should be at 90 degrees at one moment in the stride", he said.
+If you’re a sprinter, you may have heard that your arms should be at 90-degree angles as you run.
+While this is true, it’s a snapshot of your form, Chapman said.
+“When you’re looking at your arms, the arms are supposed to mimic the legs.
+So your legs are at 90-degrees at one moment in the stride, so therefore the arms should be at 90-degrees at one moment in the stride,” he said.

-"Whereas if we're striking on the ball of the foot, each strike is helping us.
-There is no slowdown when we hit the ground.
-Just from an efficiency standpoint, it allows us to continue to move forwards.
-All the energy that we're using is far more useful, but we have to utilise a lot more muscle than you see when you're sprinting", Chapman said.
+“Whereas if we’re striking on the ball of the foot, each strike is helping us.
+There is no slow down when we hit the ground.
+Just from an efficiency standpoint, it allows us to continue to move forward.
+All the energy that we’re using is far more useful, but we have to utilize a lot more muscle than you see when you’re sprinting,” Chapman said.

 What is the proper running form for distance runners?